 Inversion

 For reasons of emphasis, words such as adverbs of time or location can be placed at the start of a sentence.
-Whenever a German sentence does not begin with the subject but with anything else, the conjugated verb is still in second position but the subject moves in third.
+Whenever a German sentence does not begin with the subject but with anything else, the conjugated verb is still in the second position, but the subject moves in the third.
 This is called an inversion of subject and verb.
-Let's rephrase one of the aforementioned examples.
+Let's rephrase one of the examples above.

 Time +conjugated verb+ subject + place